HamzaHajeir/ArmadilloHTTP/README.md

 ESP32 and '8266 use LwIP to manage TCP communications.
 LwIP allows multiple buffers, for ESP8266 it's 2, so what you see in the figures above is 1072=2x536 and 2920=2x1460.
 The important point here is that *all* of the "magic numbers" 536, 1460 (the individual LwIP buffer size) and 2 (the number of buffers) are implementation-dependent and *could* change in the future, so "hardcoding" any of them into your own app would be a **bad idea** as it could cause problems in the future or prevent your code running on newer / different machines.

-If you want code that runs on either ESP32 or ESP8266 with no changes, then you need something that automatically caters for those values and make is so that you can just send and receive without worrying about them.
+If you want code that runs on ESP's or RP2040 with no changes, then you need something that automatically caters for those values and make is so that you can just send and receive without worrying about them.

 ArmadilloHTTP solves that problem by allowing data up to aabout half of the free heap to be sent / received, no matter what any of those LwIP "magic numbers" above are.
 It also provides a very simple interface which seamlessly manages both unencrypted and TLS-encrypted (ESP8266 only) sessions, depending on the URL provided.